Course Calendar (Eastern Standard Time)

 - Assessing the competition and analyzing potential therapeutic interchange considerations

-- Understanding how the introduction of follow-on biologics and biosimilars has changed the commercial landscape
+- Understanding how the introduction of biosimilars has changed the commercial landscape

 - Examining the role of the Center for Medicare and Medicaid Services (CMS) in the approval process and its impact on R&D